ALBERTA STREET ARTISTS on LAST THURSDAY

 Art Vendors are artists, artisans, craftspeople, buskers, musicians and performers.
 Products should be 100% handcrafted.

-Non-art vendors that sell products and services that are not hand-made. please keep in mind, Last Thursday is not a garage sale.
+Non-art vendors that sell products and services that are not hand-made. please keep in mind, Last Thursday is not a garage sale and you are not protected under freedom of speech.
+You may be subject to fees or fines the Mayor is attempting to impose.

 We do, however, ask that you read and comply with the Last Thursday Guidelines, below.